Backup and Restore

 - "*"

-field expects a list of all apiVersions
+Your apiGroups field expects a list of all apiVersions in your Composition.

 Create a manual Backup

-To capture the control plane state, you need to create a Backup
+To capture the control plane state, you need to create a Backup and apply it

 to your cluster to kick off the actual backup task: